nitsan57/RLify/README.md

 - **Customizable Agents**: You can create and extend your own agent by overriding certain functions.
 - **Neural Network Flexibility**: It's straightforward to integrate your own neural network models, including recurrent models.
 RL Kit's agent implementations fully support these.
 - **Customizable Intrinsic Reward**: Overriding agent's intrinsic reward is as simple as using `agent.set_intrinsic_reward_func()`.
+- **Override Exploration Method Using heuristic functions**: Overriding exploration method from random choice to some user inputed heurstic to speed up train in certein env `HeuristicExplorer()`.
 - **Observation Flexibility**: RL Kit supports dictionary format for observations.

 And many more features!

 ## Work in Progress

-- Adding support for callbacks.
+- Adding support for callbacks.git

 ## Contributions